 A: How do you see regulatory regimes changing as new technologies become more prevalent?

 DD: It’s an interesting question.
-I think there is a couple of aspects.
+I think there are a couple of aspects.
 Traditionally, regulators have been very slow to react to the introduction of new technologies, this is particularly the case in the environmental market.

 If you look at incumbent environmental technologies & services, they haven’t had a big influence on protecting or improving the environment.
 Technology driven solutions have the potential to be far more effective.
 This will have to be reflected in a much more efficient and dynamic regulatory environment to enable these new technologies to be more rapidly adopted.